Spine-project/spine-cs-b1/README.md

 10\.
 Compare graphically the original and reduced model in the Spine DB Editor:
    - In the Object tree window, right click on node
    - Click on the menu icon in the top right corner of Spine DB Editor, which will open a sub-menu
-   - From the sub-menu, select Graphical
+   - From the sub-menu, select Graph
-   - This should result in a view like below:
+   - This should result in an outcome like below:

 ![Result Graph](images/result_graph.png)